.

 When COVID-19 first hit, LigoLab partner labs experienced a massive surge in cases.
 Some labs went from processing a few thousand monthly tests to nearly 500,000 weekly claims.
 Without lab billing and coding automation, the billing teams at these organizations would not have been able to keep up with the demand.

-Another LigoLab customer used manual processes for their client billing operations for several years before taking advantage of LigoLab’s RCM tools and features, including its rule engine and automated lab RCM and coding capabilities.
+Another LigoLab customer used manual processes for their client billing operations for several years before deploying LigoLab’s RCM tools and features, including its rule engine and automated lab RCM and coding capabilities.

 Soon after the RCM module implementation, that same lab received an immediate payoff for its investment.
 A laboratory billing process that had taken several weeks, with constant delays because of clerical errors, now took only a few hours.
-Better yet, the lab’s RCM staff was freed from time-consuming administrative tasks and was able to go after every dollar that was due.
+Better yet, the lab’s RCM staff was freed from time-consuming administrative tasks to secure every dollar due.

-“Within weeks of deploying our solution, the lab was collecting 20 to 30 percent more every month, thanks to a reduction in errors and costly overhead, and this was without an increase in test volume,” said Abdi.
+“Within weeks of deploying our lab revenue cycle management solution, the lab was collecting 20 to 30 percent more every month, thanks to a reduction in errors and costly overhead, and this was without an increase in test volume,” said Abdi.
 “The lab has sustained that level of added revenue ever since.”

-Learn More: Leveraging LIS & RCM Integration to Improve the Billing Process
+Learn More: Leveraging LIS System & Lab RCM Integration to Improve the Billing Process

 The same report highlighted an additional $16 billion in potential savings achievable by automating nine routine steps in the laboratory billing workflow.
-This represents a substantial return on investment that laboratories should factor in when evaluating whether to modernize their revenue cycle management strategies.
+This represents a substantial return on investment that organizations should consider when evaluating whether to modernize their lab revenue cycle management strategies.

 “When you consider the increase in productivity and profit and the decrease in AR and cost with lab billing and coding automation, any investment in new technology is well worth it,” concluded Abdi.

-Choosing a comprehensive and automated solution like the LigoLab platform makes perfect business sense.
-The platform’s full integration with advanced lab information system (LIS system) functionality and its rule-based capabilities enable labs to automate the laboratory billing process, from order creation to invoice, giving them a considerable advantage that reduces denials and audit risk while increasing net collections and profitability.
-In addition, because of LigoLab’s automation, labs never have to worry about losing knowledge and skills because of employee turnover.
+Choosing a comprehensive and automated solution such as the LigoLab platform makes perfect business sense.
+The platform’s full integration with advanced LIS system functionality and its rule-based capabilities enable labs to automate the laboratory billing process, from order creation to invoice, giving them a considerable advantage that reduces denials and audit risk while increasing net collections and profitability.
+Moreover, thanks to LigoLab’s automation capabilities, labs never have to worry about losing knowledge and skills because of employee turnover.

 In addition to automated ICD-10 and CPT coding and client billing, LigoLab’s other innovative lab RCM features include: